Skip to main content

 Adding a Change from Anywhere in the App

 You don't need to leave the Goals tab (or any other page) to capture a change.
 In the top-right corner of every client screen, you'll see an Add Change button.
-Click it and a dropdown appears with two fields:
+Click it and a popover appears with three fields:

 1. Category — Pick which category the change belongs to (e.g., "Accounts to be opened / closed" or "Changes to Cash Flow")